The Impact of Provider Choice on Workers’ Compensation Costs and Outcomes

 By Richard A. Victor, Peter S. Barth, David Neumark

-November 1, 2005 Related Topics: Worker Outcomes
+November 1, 2005 Related Topics: Worker Outcomes, Other, Workers’ Compensation Medical Cost Containment

 Health care providers play many important roles in the outcome of workers’ compensation cases, from diagnosing the condition and assessing its cause through medical management practices, assessing maximum medical improvement and making decisions on the degree of impairment.
 From the perspective of either the employer or the employee, these decisions can be important and warrant being able to control the selection decision.